A Single Price Monopolist's Marginal Revenue Is

 2. Take the derivative: MR = dTR/dQ = a – 2bQ.

 The resulting MR curve has the same intercept as the demand curve but a steeper slope (‑2b versus –b).
-Because of that, consequently, at any given quantity, MR lies below the price line.
-This mathematical relationship makes it clear why a single price monopolist's marginal revenue is always beneath the price it charges Turns out it matters..
+Because of this, at any given quantity, MR lies below the price line.
+This mathematical relationship makes it clear why a single price monopolist's marginal revenue is always beneath the price it charges And that's really what it comes down to.
+Still holds up..

 Relationship to Price and Marginal Cost